mostlyharmlessone/cyclic-banded-matrix/README.md

 ## Usage

 Two routines are included, dctsv.f90 which solves periodic tridiagonal systems, and dcbsv.f90, which solves general banded periodic matrices.
-They are written to be reasonably easily incorporated into code using [LAPACK (Univ. of Tennessee, Univ. of California Berkeley and NAG Ltd.November 2006)](http://www.netlib.org/lapack/) and the interfaces have been deliberatedly made as compatible as possible with their non-cyclic LAPACK counterparts dgbsv.f and dgtsv.f
+They are written to be reasonably easily incorporated into code using [LAPACK (Univ. of Tennessee, Univ. of California Berkeley and NAG Ltd.November 2006)](http://www.netlib.org/lapack/) and the interfaces have been deliberately made as compatible as possible with their non-cyclic LAPACK counterparts dgbsv.f and dgtsv.f
+Both use XERBLA error reporting and require linking with LAPACK & BLAS.

+Removing XERBLA from dctsv.f90 removes the LAPACK/BLAS dependency, and is provided as dctsv_nolapack.f90

-Both use XERBLA error reporting. dcbsv.f90 requires linking with lapack and blas. dctsv.f90, with minimal editing to remove XERBLA, can stand alone.
-More extensive editing of dgbsv.f90 with substitution of intrinsic Fortran operators instead of BLAS calls and substitution of LAPACK's dgesv.f by another suitable general matrix solver (e.g. the included gauss-jordan.f90) is also reasonably easy.
+Substitution of intrinsic Fortran array operators instead of LAPACK & BLAS calls and substitution of LAPACK's dgesv.f  & dgetr(fsi).f by another suitable general matrix solver with inversion (e.g. the included gauss-jordan.f90) is provided as dcbsv_nolapack.f90

-A fortran 90 module lapackinterface.f90 is included for compatibility with FORTRAN 77.
-Note that the module only needs to be compiled once.
+A fortran 90 module LapackInterface.f90 is included for compatibility with FORTRAN 77.
+Note that the module only needs to be compiled once and is only needed for LAPACK/BLAS compatibility.

 A simple test program is included,